react-alpha-beta/alphabeta/README.md

 You get to decide what constitutes "success" in the context of your experiment.
 If you're testing a button variation, "success" might be defined as a click (this is the case in the above code sample).
 If you're testing a landing page variation, "success" might be defined as submitting a validated form.

 Note that while you have the ability to define "success" however you want, it is also your responsability to make sure that `successAction` is fired by each of your variants when "success" occurs.
-Otherwise AlphaBeta will have no way of giving you guidance about which variant is is more likely to produce the desired outcome.
+Otherwise, AlphaBeta will have no way of giving you guidance about which variant is more likely to produce the desired outcome.

 The [Button example](examples/button-experiment) is designed to help you get comfortable using the AlphaBeta component.
 You'll need to set up your Backend / API for the example to work (instructions below), but reading through the example may help you better understand how to use AlphaBeta, even prior to fully setting things up.